(a,b,0) class of distributions

 for some real numbers a and b, where $p_k = P(N = k)$.

+The (a,b,0) class of distributions is also known as the Panjer, the Poisson-type or the Katz family of distributions, and may be retrieved through the Conway–Maxwell–Poisson distribution.

 Only the Poisson, binomial and negative binomial distributions satisfy the full form of this relationship.
 These are also the three discrete distributions among the six members of the natural exponential family with quadratic variance functions (NEF–QVF).

 More general distributions can be defined by fixing some initial values of pj and applying the recursion to define subsequent values.
 This can be of use in fitting distributions to empirical data.
 However, some further well-known distributions are available if the recursion above need only hold for a restricted range of values of k: for example the logarithmic distribution and the discrete uniform distribution.

 The (a, b, 0) class of distributions has important applications in actuarial science in the context of loss models.

 Properties

 Sundt proved that only the binomial distribution, the Poisson distribution and the negative binomial distribution belong to this class of distributions, with each distribution being represented by a different sign of a.
 Furthermore, it was shown by Fackler that there is a universal formula for all three distributions, called the (united) Panjer distribution.

 The more usual parameters of these distributions are determined by both a and b.
 The properties of these distributions in relation to the present class of distributions are summarised in the following table.
 Note that $W_N(x)\,$ denotes the probability generating function.

 Note that the Panjer distribution reduces to the Poisson distribution in the limit case $\alpha \rightarrow \pm\infty$; it coincides with the negative binomial distribution for positive, finite real numbers $\alpha\in \mathbb{R}_{>0}$, and it equals the binomial distribution for negative integers $-\alpha \in \mathbb{Z}$.